Foundations: The Three Phases of AFL

 - Are we winning hit zones, or are they getting first hands on the ball?

-- What's our clearance method — clean inside-out, or hack-and-hope?
+- What's our clearance method — chain out by hand or look to surge kick.

 How Powercoach maps to the phases